Tel: +33 (0) 1 47 20 40 07

-The patient should be relieved by simple analgesics for 7 to 10 days.
-However, she cannot sit down for 10 days.
+The patient should be relieved of any pain or discomfort by simple analgesics (paracetamol) for 7 to 10 days.
+However, they cannot sit down for 10 days.

-The first dressing is redone at 24 hours, patients can walk.
+The first dressing is redone at 24 hours, and then patients can walk.

 A minimum of 20 days is required for you to be able to perform normal daily activities.
 However, the practice of sports requiring the gluteal muscles should be postponed to 2 months.

-They are significantly less than with buttock prosthesis because there is no foreign body.
+They are significantly less than with buttock prostheses because there is no foreign body needed.

 The possible risks are:

-Hematoma, local infection, seroma, local pain or numbness, premature fat loss, asymmetry requiring secondary retouching
+Hematoma, local infection, seroma, local pain or numbness, premature fat loss, asymmetry requiring a retouch procedure.

-Once the swelling has subsided, the buttocks appear completely normal because it is fat (your own fat), therefore living tissue.
+Once the swelling has subsided, the buttocks appear completely normal because it is your own fat, therefore living tissue.

 Monday, Tuesday & Wednesday

-Hours of operation may change.
-If you need to meet with me outside of these hours, please contact us for confirmation.
+Hours of operation may vary.
+If an urgent appointment is needed outside of these hours, please contact us for confirmation.